 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Fungal infections, or mycosis, are diseases caused by a fungus (yeast or mold).
-Fungal infections are most common on your skin or nails, but fungi (plural of fungus) can also cause infections in your mouth, throat, lungs, urinary tract and many other parts of your body.
+Fungal infections (mycosis) are diseases caused by a fungus (yeast or mold).
+Fungal infections most often affect your skin or nails.
+Sometimes, you can get them in your mouth, throat, lungs, urinary tract and many other parts of your body.

 Advertisement